The Punk and the Godfather

-"The Punk and the Godfather" (titled "The Punk Meets the Godfather" on the US album) is a song written by Pete Townshend, the guitarist for The Who, for their sixth album, Quadrophenia.
+"The Punk and the Godfather" (titled "The Punk Meets the Godfather" on the US album) is a song written by Pete Townshend, the guitarist for the Who, for their sixth studio album, Quadrophenia (1973).

 Lyrics

 In "The Punk and the Godfather", the protagonist of Quadrophenia, Jimmy, goes to see a mod band perform, only to be disappointed that the band were just part of the mod culture that made up the audience.
 In the song, Townshend was "apparently... also trying to understand the roots of the Who, its attraction as rallying point and its eventual rejection by such as Jimmy", according to a review in Rolling Stone.
 According to Who biographer John Atkins, Jimmy "questions the balance of power that prevails between rock star and fan."
 Pete Townshend said of the song's lyrics:

 The hero goes to a rock concert.
 He queues up, pays his money and he decides he is going to see the stars backstage as they come out the stage door.
 And one of them comes up and says 'fuck off!'
 And he suddenly realizes that there's nothing really happening in rock & roll.
 It's just another cross on his list.

-The song quotes The Who's 1965 hit, "My Generation".
+The song quotes the Who's 1965 hit single, "My Generation" and the opening evokes another early Who single, "Anyway, Anyhow, Anywhere".